 Welcome!
 My name is Beth Schwartz and I am the principal of Powers Elementary School.
 My teaching career began in special education.
 I was an intervention specialist with the Huron City Schools for five years.
 I then came to Amherst, where I taught special education at Nord Middle School for seven years.
 In August of 2011, I began serving as principal at Harris Elementary where I served for six amazing years!

-In this week's Comet Conversation, Superintendent Sayers and Russ Marty talk about the origins and purpose of the Gallery of Success!
+In this week's Comet Conversation, Superintendent Sayers talks about the facilities updates for 2018!